atiq25101990/NimGameProjectC/README.md

 * An advanced Nim game and a victory guaranteed strategy for the AI player in this new game (for bonus marks)

-The system should still operate as specified in Project B (refer to ProjB.pdf for details), but with ad- ditional functionality, due to the addition of the aforementioned features.
+The system should still operate as specified in Project B, but with ad- ditional functionality, due to the addition of the aforementioned features.
 Thus, it is advised that you use your Project B solution as a starting point for implementing Project C.